hayate891/freetrain/trunk/FreeTrain/doc/readme.txt

                                     by Kohsuke Kawaguchi (kk@kohsuke.org)

-FreeTrain is an 'A4' style game (A4 is the fourth game in the A-Train series by Artdink.)
+FreeTrain is a game in "A-Train 4" style.
 When you run FreeTrain.exe, a game (?) will start.
 For details about the runtime environment, refer to http://www.kohsuke.org/freetrain/

-$ Acknowledgments
+* Acknowledgments

 This game was created by the members of the "A-Train" community at 2ch.
-Starting with 477-san, Hima-san, 915-san, Eshiminarai-san,
-Ryokonotomo-san, Shosei-san, Koensha A-san, Miha-san, ima-san, Min-san, and Ayase-san, I extend my thanks to all artist, musicians and everybody who submitted suggestions.
+First I'd like to thank 477-san, Hima-san, 915-san, Esiminarai-san, Ryokounotomo-san, Syosei-san, Kouensya A-san, Miha-san, ima-san, Min-san, and Ayase-san.
+Also, a big thanks to our artist, musicians, and all other contributors.

-$ License
+* License

 FreeTrain itself is licensed under the LGPL.
 All use and redistribution are subject to this license.
 Individual plugins may have different licensing